EazyAutodelete/docs/config.md

 Determines HOW the deletion algorithm works:
 - **Mode 0**: Disabled (no deletion)
 - **Mode 1**: Delete each message after X time individually
-- **Mode 2**: Delete all messages every X time (bulk intervals)
+- **Mode 2**: Delete all messages every X time (interval)
 - **Mode 3**: Delete all messages after X message count
-- **Mode 4**: Currently unavailable

-**Example use cases:**
-- Mode 1 for self-destructing temporary channels
-- Mode 2 for scheduled bulk cleanup
-- Mode 3 for maintaining specific message history length
+- **Mode 4**: Limit the amount of messages in a channel.
+Keep the newest X messages and delete oldest when a new one is created.
+- **Mode 5**: Delete all messages daily at HH:mm.

 #### **[⌛ Limit](config/limit.md)**
 Sets the time or count that triggers deletion: